-Table 5.4: Evaluation of activity recognition performance with respect to pedestrian features, number of joints and activity.
+Table 5.4: Evaluation of activity recognition results based on pedestrian features,number of joints and activity.

 5.1.1.1.
-Joints Influence on the Activity Recognition Performance
+Joints

-The previous results verify that shoulder and leg motions, which are associated with the set of 11 joints, are more valuable sources of information than other body parts to recognise the current pedestrian action.
-Specifically, the maximum accuracy, 95.13%, is achieved when the observations are composed of poses and displacements from only 11 joints.
-However, the accuracy falls to 90.69% when 41 joints are used.
-Considering only body poses, a similar conclusion is drawn since the maximum accuracy is 91.28% and 88.39% for 11 and 41 joints respectively.
+These results verify that shoulder and leg motions are more valuable sources of information than other body parts to recognise the current pedestrian action.
+More specifically, the maximum accuracy rate, 95.13%, is achieved when observations composed of poses and displacements from only 11 joints are taken into consideration.
+However, the accuracy rate falls to 90.69% whether 41 joints are used.
+Likewise, by considering only body poses, a similar conclusion is drawn since the maximum accuracy rate is 91.28% and 88.39% for 11 and 41 joints respectively.
 Finally, when the observations are composed solely of pedestrian displacements, the activity recognition results are not significantly influenced by the number of joints.
-These results are in accordance with those of [35] where it is deduced that gait initiations are recognised more reliably by means of feet position changes.
+It is noteworthy that these results are in accordance with those of [35] where it is deduced that gait initiations are recognised more reliably by means of feet position changes.
 5.1.1.2.
-Features Influence on the Activity Recognition Performance
+Activities

-Regarding the distinction among activities, the pedestrian displacements perform a better recognition of standing actions from the rest of activities.
-However, with respect to starting and stopping actions, a higher number of critical miss-classifications are produced.
+Regarding the distinction among activities, the pedestrian displacements achieve a better differentiation of standing actions from the rest of activities.
+However, with respect to starting and stopping actions, a larger number of critical missclassifications are produced.
 This means that the displacements do not allow to reliably distinguish whether a pedestrian is carrying out the first or last step.
-The body poses along with the displacements offer a more discriminative information in these cases.
+Therefore, the body poses along with the displacements offer a more discriminative information in these cases.
 It is worth mentioning that the poses are not usually applied to predict paths and intentions, as reviewed in Section 2.1.1.
 Given that humans are not rigid objects, the motion analysis of each body part should be taken into account for these tasks.
 The non-use of body poses and, thus the use of only motion features, may be due to the fact that only two dynamical behaviours are usually considered in other works, i.e. standing and walking.
-However, when a higher number of dynamical activities are considered, such as standing, starting, stopping and walking, the body pose is an important feature.

-Considering the body pose as the only feature, standing actions are repeatedly recognised as walking activities since, when the pedestrian legs are closed, the poses from both states are very similar in those instants of time.
-Therefore, the displacements are valuable information in these cases.

-Including the acceleration as an additional feature may improve the recognition of starting and stopping activities.
+However, when a large number of dynamical activities are considered, such as standing, starting, stopping and walking, the body pose is an important feature.
+Beyond that, considering the body pose as the only feature, standing actions are repeatedly recognised as walking activities since, when the pedestrian legs are closed, the poses from both states are very similar in those instants of time.
+Therefore, the displacements are valuable information in those cases.
+On the other hand, including the acceleration as an additional feature may improve the recognition of starting and stopping activities.
 However, in walking activities, when the pedestrian legs are completely opened, the acceleration is minimum and it is maximum when the legs are closed.
-Hence, the body pose is again a crucial information to distinguish standing and walking actions.
+Hence, the body pose is again an essential information to distinguish standing and walking actions.
 As a conclusion, at least two types of features are needed in the activity recognition when more than two states are considered, either body poses and displacements or body poses and accelerations.
 The advantage of using body poses along with displacements is that only two pedestrian observations are needed for the activity recognition.